 Develop an In-Depth Content Strategy

 Content continues to be king in the online world – but, this isn’t only limited to the written word.
-Your content strategy should also include images, videos, slideshows, podcasts and any other information that your target audience will find useful or entertaining.
+Your content strategy should also include images, videos, slides, podcasts and any other information that your target audience will find useful or entertaining.
 You don’t have to use all of these types of content, but you shouldn’t limit yourself to just one or two.

 Keep a monthly or weekly schedule to ensure that you publish various types of content daily.
 It should always be useful and engaging, and you shouldn’t focus too much on using your content to promote your app.
 Your followers will share valuable content, which will increase awareness of your app in the long run and keep users coming back for more.